sahwar/erdlowe-gtk-theme/README.md

   - It requires a lot of work and I don't have that much spare time.
 Maybe later :-)

 - **Why not use -*insert famous theme*- as a base?**
+  - Materia is perfectly tuned and keeps improving.
   - Adwaita is too hard to tweak deeply, Arc already has [Geeko](https://github.com/LelCP/geeko-gtk-theme), and Adapta is based on Materia so...

 - **"Erdlöwe"?
 What does that mean?**